chwilliamson/Vizregress/readme.md

 *foo.difference.png* will give you an idea of which zones to check.
 You could try inverting the image to see if it's clearer.

-You can then update the relavent resources in */Williamson.BDD/Images/GitHub/* to get your tests running.
+You can then update the relevant resources in */Williamson.BDD/Images/GitHub/* to get your tests running.

 #My Notes
 VDD is probably used by me wrong at the moment since the development is NOT driven by an image.
 Images are captured after the development process to help spot regression.
 I'll need to change this at some point.

 QA will create/update set of accepted images which will be compared against in future tests.
-This should allow us to spot subtle changes and act accordinally.
+This should allow us to spot subtle changes and act accordingly.

 #TODO